Peopling of the Americas: Clovis-First theory

+Lithic evidence of pre-Clovis migrations

 Geological findings on the timing of the ice-free corridor also challenge the notion that Clovis and pre-Clovis human occupation of the Americas was a result of migration through that route following the Last Glacial Maximum.
-Pre-LGM closing of the corridor may approach 30k cal years BP and estimates of ice retreat from the corridor are in the range of 12 to 13k cal years BP.
-Viability of the corridor as a human migration route has been estimated at 11.5k cal years BP, later than the ages of the Clovis and pre-Clovis sites.
+Pre-LGM closing of the corridor may approach 30,000 BP and estimates of ice retreat from the corridor are in the range of 13,000 to 12,000 years ago.
+Viability of the corridor as a human migration route has been estimated at 11,500 BP, later than the ages of the Clovis and pre-Clovis sites.
 Dated Clovis archaeological sites suggest a south-to-north spread of the Clovis culture.

 Pre-LGM migration into the interior has been proposed to explain pre-Clovis ages for archaeological sites in the Americas, although pre-Clovis sites such as Meadowcroft Rock Shelter, Monte Verde, and Paisley Cave have not yielded confirmed pre-LGM ages.

+There are many pre-Clovis sites in the American Southwest, particularly in the Mojave Desert.
+Lake Mojave quarries dating back to the Pleistocene hold lithic remains of Silver Lake projectile points and Lake Mojave projectile points.
+This indicates an interior movement into the region as early as 13,800 BP, if not earlier.

 Dené–Yeniseian language family proposal

 A relationship between the Na-Dené languages of North America (such as Navajo and Apache), and the Yeniseian languages of Siberia was first proposed as early as 1923, and developed further by others.
 A detailed study was done by Edward Vajda and published in 2010.
 This theory received support from many linguists, with archaeological and genetic studies providing it with further support.

 The Arctic Small Tool tradition of Alaska and the Canadian Arctic may have originated in East Siberia about 5,000 years ago.
-This is connected with the ancient Paleo-Eskimo peoples of the Arctic, the culture that developed by 2500 BCE.
+This is connected with the ancient Paleo-Eskimo peoples of the Arctic.

-The Arctic Small Tool tradition source may have been the Syalakh-Bel’kachi-Ymyakhtakh culture sequence of East Siberia, dated to 6,500–2,800 calBP.
+The Arctic Small Tool tradition source may have been the Syalakh-Bel'kachi-Ymyakhtakh culture sequence of East Siberia, dated to 6,500–2,800 BP.

 The interior route is consistent with the spread of the Na-Dene language group and subhaplogroup X2a into the Americas after the earliest paleoamerican migration.

 Nevertheless, some scholars suggest that the ancestors of western North Americans speaking Na-Dene languages made a coastal migration by boat.

+Earlier interior route

+It is possible that humans arrived in the Americas by way of interior routes that existed prior to the Last Glacial Maximum.
+Cosmogenic exposure dating, a technique that analyzes when in Earth's history a landscape was exposed to cosmic rays (and therefore unglaciated), performed by Mark Swisher suggests that an older ice-free corridor existed in North America 25,000 years ago.
+Swisher attributes sites such as Monte Verde, Meadowcroft Rockshelter, Manis Mastodon site and Paisley Caves to this corridor.